GOB52/M5Stack_FlipBookSD/README.en.md

 The quality of the audio data is lowered to reduce the processing load.
 Scripts can be edited to improve quality, but processing delays may occur due to processing load.
 (See Known Issues)

 * Image size and frame rate
 When converting a video to JPEG, the width is 320px and the height is a value that maintains the aspect ratio.
 <ins>Currently, 320 x 240 can be played back at about 24 FPS, and 320 x 180 at about 30 FPS.</ins>
 To change the image size, edit the parameter for FFmpeg in conv.sh. **(scale=)**

+* Image size and output device size
+If the image size is narrower or wider than the output device size, it will be centered.

 ## Known issues
 ### Audio is choppy or playback speed is slow.